 Understanding APA Style

-Developed by the American Psychological Association, this style is designed to create uniformity in social and behavioral science research.
+Developed by the American Psychological Association, this the sixth edition of APA style is designed to create uniformity in social and behavioral science research.
 If papers are written using the same rules, it makes it easy for researchers to find information on these subjects.

 Elements of an APA Paper